 When your teen or tween takes a “snap” (the app’s in-house term for photos or videos), they’ll also be able to flip through a variety of lenses (filters) and apply them before taking a photo.
 Lenses can do everything from giving photos a retro feel to making your kids look like a cartoon dog or project augmented reality animations onto their screen.

-Here are the main types of content parents will find on the app:
+Here are the 5 main types of content kids can share on the Snapchat app: